-- At least 7-year experience working with TB programmes in developing countries, - Experience with projects undertaken with governments of similar nature and magnitude, and - And preferably, experience in working for TB programme in refugee/migratory settings.
+- At least 7-year experience working with TB programs in developing countries, - Experience in development of tools and strategies for TB control. - Experience with projects undertaken with governments of similar nature and magnitude - And preferably, experience in working for TB program in refugee/migratory settings.